michellejiang2017/CSC120-FinalProject/cheatsheet.md

 - exit(User user): Allows user to exit the store, should increase hunger (Store.java)
 - browse(User user): Allows user to browse items in a given store (Store.java)
 - buy(User user, String itemName): Checks if user is in the store they want to buy from then allows them to buy the item they want
-- restock(String itemName, int amount):
 - addItem(String itemName, double price, int amount)
 - goUp(): Allows user to change their activeFloor by +1
 - goDown(): Allows user to change their activeFloor by -1
 - showOptions(): Prints where user can go and where they end up inclusing exit, goUp, goDown, and goToFloor
-- toString(): returns lovation including amount of floors in building and address of building
+- toString(): returns location including amount of floors in building and address of building
-- dine(int hunger, double money): Lowers hunger and pays for product
+- eat(Food food): Lowers hunger

 # SPOILER ALERT